Jordan-Cartwright/simple-weather-api/README.md

 ## Prerequisites and Considerations
 - Obtain an API key from OpenWeatherMap by signing up [here](https://openweathermap.org/appid).
+- The Kubernetes deployment directions assume the default cluster namespace.
+- The deployment will expose a service for the weather api on a NodePort.

 ## CI/CD Setup
 This demo application makes use of TravisCI build stages to accomplish the following: